Skip to main content

 • regularOverridesUpdate: With "onStart": false, this job will not run at startup.
 Its first execution will be at the next 15-minute interval according to its schedule.

-The onStart functionality is valuable in several situations:
+The onStart functionality is useful in several situations:

-3. Applying Default Configurations: A manageOverrides job with onStart: true can ensure that all your active pairs have a specific set of baseline overrides applied as soon as Gunbot starts.
+3. Applying default configurations: A manageOverrides job with onStart: true can apply baseline overrides as soon as Gunbot starts.

-• To run only on startup and never again automatically: Set onStart: true and use a schedule that will not trigger frequently or is for a past time (e.g., 0 0 1 1 0 for a specific past Sunday).
-Be cautious with this approach, as a very old cron might eventually re-trigger in a future year if not specific enough.
-A more common pattern for "run at startup then on a normal schedule" is simply using onStart: true with your regular cron.
+• To run only on startup and never again automatically: Set onStart: true and use a schedule that will not trigger frequently or is for a past time (for example, 0 0 1 1 0 for a specific past Sunday).
+Be cautious, as an old cron might re-trigger in a future year if it is not specific enough.
+A more common pattern is "run at startup and on a normal schedule" by using onStart: true with your regular cron.

-• To run on startup and on a regular schedule: Set onStart: true and define your desired cron expression in schedule.
+• To run on startup and on a regular schedule: Set onStart: true and define the cron expression in schedule.